AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ![](Images/EMPrint-Example.jpg)

 ## Passing Variables to PRINT_START
-<b>I would recommend starting with a standard PRINT_START and setting this up later.</b>
+**I would recommend starting with a standard PRINT_START and setting this up later.**

 By default, slicers will put heating commands either entirely before or after `PRINT_START`.
 You have to pass the temps TO `PRINT_START` in order to control when they happen.
 For example I don’t want my nozzle to heat until the very end so it’s not oozing during QGL, mesh etc.